If you would like an artist book from the RML collection, you can receive it by exchange, including through Mail Art exchanges.

-- A photo of your artist book will be posted on this website.
+- A photo of your contribution will be posted on this webpage.

 - Only send books that you have had a hand in making (or on behalf of another artist or group).
 This project accepts original Mail Art books about migration only, not mass-produced copies about other topics.

 - No more than two books will be exchanged at a time, but feel free to combine exchanges from more than one artist in one mailing or make multiple separate mailings.

 It is a minimization to say that the pandemic of 2020 has changed the rules of our social and work worlds, and disrupted many planned actions.
 And yet, the year has brought opportunities, one which has resulted in this website and the mail art exchange.

 Unrelated to la pandemia, and all of the anti-racist activities and protests that have demanded long overdue redress, the early part of 2020 included news of funding from the BC Arts Council for Reading the Migration Library.
 This grant enabled a new set of artist books involving collaborations with artists, Crista Dahl, Carlos Colín, Gabriela Galíndez, Lori Weidenhammer, Jay Kophy, A.B.
 Godfreed, Gabriel Awuah Mainoo, Fauziyatu Moro, Tendai Rinos Mwanaka, and Sally Afia Antwi Nuamah.
 The design of the books in the 2020/21 series involved the work of Victoria Lum who has developed an innovative design that will hopefully continue in future books.
 The renewed and improved website that you are using was also enabled by the grant, channeled toward the careful and inspired design work of Deanne Achong (goodyBank).